 -If bringing your bunnies to a show or transporting them, ACV water will taste the same as the water from home no matter what tap you use.

 - Apple cider vinegar is available in your local market.
 We recommend the raw unfiltered kind that says ‘with the Mother’.

 This makes it SO much easier to add apple cider vinegar to the water bottle.
 Just use the syringe to suck up the ACV and depress the plunger to deposit the right amount in the water bottle.
 You will thank yourself for getting this - it’s a ‘bunny hack’.
 Amazon link included in the button but it’s less expensive at your local pet store.

 When it comes to bunny food, the biggest mistake new bunny owners make is over feeding.
-Holland Lops and Lionheads needs unlimited access to hay but only 1/8-1/4 of a cup of pellets daily.
+Holland Lops and Lionheads need unlimited access to hay but only 1/8-1/4 of a cup of pellets daily.
 Overweight bunnies are unhealthy bunnies so resist the urge to over feed. when selecting pellets, avoid any with colorful shapes added in with the regular pellets as those are treats - kind of like feeding your children sugary cereal for breakfast.
 They love it but it’s not healthy for them.
-We feed Oxbow Essentials for Young Rabbits (or for adults as applicable.)
+We feed Oxbow Garden Select for Young Rabbits (or for adults as applicable.)
 You will not want to buy a huge bag because rabbit food does lose nutrients if it is sitting around too long.
 You will transition to adult food at 6 months.
 To transition to a new food, add 1 tablespoon of the old food into the new food for a week.